aehrc/pathling/site/docs/fhirpath/operators.md

 Not all Quantity, Date and DateTime values can be compared for equality, it depends upon the comparability of the units within the Quantity values.
 See the [FHIRPath specification](https://hl7.org/fhirpath/#quantity-equality) for details on how equality works with Quantity values.
-Quantities with a `sqlComparator` are treated as not comparable by this implementation.

 See also: [Equality](https://hl7.org/fhirpath/#equality)